rimbergaoui/ProjectMicro/README.md

 * **gRPC** : Used for efficient communication between microservices.

+* **Kafka** : For message passing between the API Gateway and services (If the request was send from client with GraphQL).

 * **GraphQL** : Implemented for flexible and efficient querying of data.